daggen/XrmToolBox-Plugins/README.md

+# Deprecated
+I'm no longer active professional in the Dynamics community.
+Hence I will not be actively working and maintaining this anymore.

 # Plugin: User, Team and Security Role Report
 View User's and Team's Security Roles and how they related to each other.
 Also possible to bulk update!